2000 French Grand Prix: Background

 Jackie Stewart (pictured in 2005) backed David Coulthard to win the World Drivers' Championship following Mika Häkkinen's recent sub-par results.

 After the Canadian Grand Prix, where he stalled on the grid before the formation lap before receiving a ten-second stop and go penalty because his mechanics worked on his car 15 seconds before the race started, Coulthard said that Ferrari could still be caught in the season's nine remaining races.
 He commented: "We have to look towards Magny-Cours and put this (Montreal) race behind us.
 The championship is not over yet and although we cannot change what happened in Canada, we can try to close the gap."
 After Häkkinen's recent sub-par results, British Racing Drivers' Club (BRDC) president and former world champion Jackie Stewart backed Coulthard to win the championship.
-Michael Schumacher was optimistic that his car would perform well on the track.
+Michael Schumacher, who had won five of the season's first eight races, was optimistic that his car would perform well on the track.
 Flavio Briatore, Benetton's team principal, downplayed his team's chances, saying: "We need a miracle to finish on the podium."

 Almost every team modified their cars for the event.
 Ferrari introduced chimney stacks on the F1-2000 during free practice for the first time and additional vents to extract warm air for aerodynamic efficiency.
 The team reverted to previous specifications for qualifying and the race.
 It also modified the axle construction at the car's bottom with composite materials designed to minimise friction when it touched the asphalt surface.
 McLaren installed a new extractor profile for free practice and qualifying but removed it for warm-up and the race.
 It also asymmetrically positioned the rearview mirrors, the right placed further forward and lower than the left for improved visibility in the track's final corner.
 Sauber modified the sides' opening and British American Racing (BAR) installed a new body and ailerons.
 Peugeot provided Prost with an upgraded V10 engine for driver Jean Alesi, who slammed the engine's driveability.
 Jordan debuted a revised braking system.